Nadia24601/devops-23-24-PSM-1231849/CA1/README.md

     git tag -a ca1-part2 -m “tag ca1-part2” git push --tags
     ```
 ### Description

 This tutorial provides a step-by-step guide for creating a new feature in the Tutorial React.js and Spring Data REST Application.
 The new feature involves adding a new field to record the years of service of an employee in the company.
 The tutorial also covers the development of unit tests for the new feature, debugging the application, and marking the
 repository at the end of the assignment.
+During this work issues were created and closed and the repository was tagged at the end of each task.
+A gitignore file was created to ignore the files that are not necessary to be tracked by the version control system.

 ### Changes Required